-"[In speaking about the collective buying groups:] And then, it's extremely complicated because Mariane is the one who does the bills and Josephine the one who sends them (...) and nothing is ever balanced!
-And we always forget their order, because it's three loaves! (...)
-The principle is that it's something to get rolling, to organize properly" (Agribio farmer).
+[In speaking about the collective buying groups:] And then, it's extremely complicated because Mariane is the one who does the bills and Josephine the one who sends them [...] and nothing is ever balanced!
+And we always forget their order, because it's three loaves! [...]
+The principle is that it's something to get rolling, to organize properly.
+(Agribio farmer)

-"(...) for Agribio, the link with the consumer is, the consumer is close, but not necessarily local.
-So, we don't consider ourselves to be a short chain, but rather a "proximity chain".
+[...] for Agribio, the link with the consumer is, the consumer is close, but not necessarily local.
+So, we don't consider ourselves to be a short chain, but rather a "proximity chain."
 We sell to organic stores, to people who don't know us or barely know us.
 We sell to supermarkets.
-We sell our flour in a few supermarkets and it seems to us that the organic label is the best suited to show our values in such cases (...).
-So, we are certified organic, of course, and we have two labels, the Biogarantie [Organic guarantee] and Nature & Progrès labels, which show our two faces well.
-We work with both customers who do not necessarily know the sector, who know just organic food, and so Biogarantie shows clearly...that it is a local organic [product], and then [we work with] Nature & Progrès.
-With them, we work more with buying groups, we are closer to very short chains, selling almost directly to the consumer, if you will" (Agribio farmer).
+We sell our flour in a few supermarkets and it seems to us that the organic label is the best suited to show our values in such cases [...].
+So, we are certified organic, of course, and we have two [others] labels, the Biogarantie and Nature & Progrès labels, which show our second face well.
+With them, we work more with buying groups, we are closer to very short chains, selling almost directly to the consumer.
+(Agribio farmer)

-C. Actual implementation of the principles in the organizations studied
+2.3.
+Actual implementation of the principles in the organizations studied

-If we look at the two case studies, twelve of the thirteen principles found in the literature (see Section 1.B) could be identified in the four agreements studied.
-Just as a reminder, these were the two agreements reached by Les Grosses Légumes regarding the Participatory Guarantee System (PGS) and choice of a prepayment and pricing scheme (Price) and the two agreements reached by Agribio's members regarding its milling business (Milling) and choice of sales channels (Marketing).
-Four principles were tackled in all four agreements under study (TABLE 2).
+If we look at the two case studies, 12 of the 13 principles found in the literature (see section 1.2) could be identified in the four agreements studied.
+Just as a reminder, these were the two agreements reached by Les Grosses Légumes regarding the PGS and choice of a prepayment and pricing scheme (price) and the two agreements reached by Agribio's members regarding its milling business (milling) and choice of sales channels (marketing).
+Four principles were tackled in all four agreements under study (Table 2).